A Review on ZeroWater Pitcher

 3) Comes With a Free TDS Meter

-If you’re looking to test your water every time you filter it, ZeroWater water filter pitchers make it easier for consumers to verify & test the efficiency of the filters since the manufacturer provides a test meter (included in the price) to test the TDS level & purity of your water.
+If you’re looking to test your water every time you filter it, ZeroWater water pitchers make it easier for consumers to verify & test the efficiency since the manufacturer provides a test meter (included in the price) to test the TDS level & purity of your water.
 Brita & most other brands on the market do not include this.

 4) Uses Dual Bed Ion Exchange Technology

-The ZeroWater pitcher uses an exchange process via ions, in water purification, it’s one of the most effective methods that removes undesirable material and replaces it with a non-objectionable or less objectionable ionic substance.
+The ZeroWater pitcher uses an exchange process via ions, in water purification, it’s one of the most effective methods that remove undesirable material and replaces it with a non-objectionable or less objectionable ionic substance.
 It is more effective compared to simple carbon that does not get rid of every contaminant, especially dissolved inorganic substances.
 This makes ion tech a more efficient option to attain the purest form of water.
-Cheaper filters like Brtia also do this but are not as effective.

 5) Easy Installation & Easy to Use

-There are other filters available capable of filtering tap water such as Brita water pitchers.
+There are other systems available capable of cleaning tap water such as Brita water pitchers.
 ZeroWater has no setup cost and easy cleaning, unlike competing systems.

 Cons of ZeroWater Pitcher

 1) Short Life Expectancy

-Many users have reported a shorter lifespan in their filters especially when their water contains high amounts of TDS.
-For some users, it took between 2-3 months or 40 gallons of filtered water before the filter began to change the taste of the water and you had to replace the filter with a new filter.
-A few reported high percentages of TDS after a few months of use (only when the filter maintenance isn’t done as the manufacturer recommends).
+Many users have reported a shorter lifespan from their system especially when their water contains high amounts of TDS.
+For some users, it took between 2-3 months or 40 gallons of purified water before it began to change the taste of the water and you had to replace it with a new one.
+A few reported high percentages of TDS after a few months of use (only when the maintenance isn’t done as the manufacturer recommends).

 2) Slow Proccessing Time

-Since the water has to go through the length of five tiers of filtering, the filtration speed & flow rate can be a bit slow.
-Also, after multiple uses, the filter gradually gets blocked which increases the time required for filtration systems.
+Since the water has to go through the length of five tiers of purification, the speed & flow rate can be a bit slow.
+Also, after multiple uses, the membrane gradually gets blocked which increases the time required for the system to work.